valyala/fasthttp/README.md

   **NOTE**: Go 1.9.7 is the oldest tested version.
 We recommend you to update as soon as you can.
 As of 1.11.3 we will drop 1.9.x support.

-* *Please provide real benchmark data and sever information*
+* *Please provide real benchmark data and server information*

   See [this issue](https://github.com/valyala/fasthttp/issues/4).